Suggester/Documentation/staff/acomment.md

 `suggestion ID`: The ID of the suggestion you'd like to anonymously comment on\
 `comment`: The comment to add

-!> A suggestion can have a maximum of 23 comments, and can contain up to 1024 characters
+!> Up to 23 comments can be added to the same suggestion!

 ### Alias
 `anonymouscomment`